 Why Grass Goes Dormant

-Modern species of turfgrasses have evolved to be hearty and adaptable in a variety of climates and weather conditions.
+Modern species of turf grasses have evolved to be hearty and adaptable in a variety of climates and weather conditions.
 Over the course of their evolution, they’ve developed the ability to go into dormancy as a defense mechanism in unfavorable conditions.
 Dormancy in grasses acts in much the same way that hibernation works in animals.
-Dormant grasses are able to keep their essential root systems alive while expending minimal energy in the process.
+Dormant grasses can keep their essential root systems alive while expending minimal energy in the process.
 Grasses typically go dormant during droughts, and just before harsh winter weather sets in.
 This allows them to “hunker down” until weather conditions improve and they’re able to thrive and grow again.

 How to Tell the Difference

-Here at Suburban Lawn Sprinkler Co, we’ll be here to replenish your lawn with water once it returns from dormancy in the spring.
+Here at Suburban Lawn Sprinkler Co, we’ll be here to replenish your lawn with water once it returns from dormancy in the spring with a residential lawn sprinkler system.
 In the meantime, feel free to give us a call with questions about your irrigation system or any of the other products and services we offer as well.